forcedotcom/packaging/DEVELOPING.md

 ## Debugging

 If you need to debug library code or tests you should refer to the excellent documentation on this topic in the [Plugin Developer Guide](https://github.com/salesforcecli/cli/wiki/Debug-Your-Plugin).
+It may be easiest to use the [REPL script](#manual-testing-with-repl) with your debugger.

 ## Linking to the packaging plugin